hunar4321/RLS-neural-net/README.md

 # RLS_Learning
 Using Recursive Leasting Squares (RLS) with Neural Network for one-shot learning

+To run the code, you need to have numpy installed.
+There is an example usage at the end of *RLS_Neural_Network.py* which showcases how this network can learn XOR data in one single iteration.
+Just run the code and see the output.

 **Advantages of using RLS for learning instead of gradient descent**
 1. Fast learning and sample efficiency (can learn in one-shot)
 2. Online Learning (suitable for real time learning)